TravelByRocket/living-hinge-generator/README.md

 [![Tool screen capture link to video](/documentationfiles/screencap.png)](https://youtu.be/GCjJpf8orwI "Screen capture link to video")

+*click the image for a video of the tool in use*

 I have more discussion on the design process and use of the tool on my website: https://bryancostanza.com/#/living-hinge-design-tool/.

 ## Concept